demisto/content/docs/fetching_credentials/README.md

 ### fetch-credentials Command

-When Demisto will try to fetch credentials from the integrations, it will call a command called `fetch-credentials`.
+When Demisto tries to fetch credentials from the integrations, it will call a command called `fetch-credentials`.
 This is where you should implement the credentials retrieving logic:
 ```python
 if demisto.command() == 'fetch-credentials':